Become a qualified Food Testing Manager with the Diploma of Food Science and Technology.

 - Baking and cereals

-This course is designed for people who are already employed full-time in the Food Processing industry.
+This course is designed for people who are already employed full-time in the Food Processing industry (there is no industry placement provided).

 Studying during COVID-19 Restrictions

-This course is designed for those wishing to seek employment in the Food Processing industry.
-Roles you may be eligible for include:
+This course is designed for those wishing to seek employment in the Food Processing industry including:

 - Food Technologist